phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 Everything above assumes we only predict two categories: Non-BC and BC.
 To extend this to multiple categories, we can use the same output layer setup with more dimensions, because softmax works for any number of categories.

-We manually separated the the data into the categories neutral, question, surprise/negative, affirmative, positive.
+We manually separated the data into the categories neutral, question, surprise/negative, affirmative, positive.
 This gives us six outputs including the Non-BC output, with the distribution shown in @tbl:catcounts.

 \begin{figure}
 \centering
-\caption{Number of instances in the training data set per category}\label{tbl:catcounts}

     \begin{tabular}{cr}
     \hline\noalign{\smallskip}
     Category & sample count \\